 Each Fund may, in certain circumstances, invest in securities offerings where a related underwriter is involved or trade securities of related parties or trade with related parties.

-An IRC has been established to oversee such investments, with a view to ensuring that each Fund's investment decisions are based on the best interests of the Fund and are made free from any influence by a related underwriter, related party, or associates or affiliates of the Manager.
+The IRC oversees such investments, with a view to ensuring that each Fund's investment decisions are based on the best interests of the Fund and are made free from any influence by a related underwriter, related party, or associates or affiliates of the Manager.
 In fulfilling its responsibilities, the Manager is required to act honestly, in good faith and in the best interest of the Funds.
 In so doing, the Manager must exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in the circumstances.